artsy/README/playbooks/rfcs.md

 ### TLDR: Our process looks like:

-- Someone opens an issue on a repo that begins with "RFC: ", and that causes a message to be posted to Slack's #dev room via Peril.
+- Someone opens a pull request on a repo (or an issue, if it's a repo that doesn't have an rfc directory to hold RFC docs) that begins with "RFC: "; this causes a message to be posted to Slack's #dev channel via Peril.
 - The RFC proposer announces the RFC in the next weekly dev standup.
 - At least a week goes by for discussion.
 After this the proposer uses the resolution template to summarize the outcome.
-- Changes are either enacted, or not based on the discussion.
+- Changes are either enacted or not, based on the discussion.

 A lack of response from others is assumed to be positive indifference.